dkarunat123/CCHS-Population-Health-Analysis/README.md

 Provincial and territorial differences were also visible.
 In the processed results, Newfoundland and Labrador had the highest weighted diabetes prevalence among the available provincial and territorial estimates at approximately 11.9%, followed by Nova Scotia at approximately 9.8%.

-The regression models provided an additional way to examine how demographic and behavioral characteristics were associated with the selected health outcomes.
+The regression models provided an additional way to examine how demographic and behavioural characteristics were associated with the selected health outcomes.
 These results are presented alongside 95% confidence intervals and p-values so that the size and uncertainty of each estimate can be considered together.

 ## Processed data

 Intermediate and analysis-ready outputs are stored in the `data/processed/` directory.
-These include prevalence tables, regression output tables, and R data objects created during the workflow.
+These include prevalence tables and regression output tables created during the workflow.

 ## Repository structure